px/cfapp-piwik-analytics/cloudflare.md

 * Piwik Site Id
   * Website Id to be tracked.
 If not specified, it will default to use **'1'**.
 * Outlinks
-  * '"\*.other.example.com","\*.subdomain.example.com"' A formated list of configured alias URLs, where clicks on those links will not be counted as 'Outlink'.
+  * A quoted and comma separated list of configured alias URLs, where clicks on those links will not be counted as 'Outlink'.
+Use of the asterisk wildcard ('\*') is optional..
+Example: **"\*.other.example.com",".subdomain.example.com"**

 <a id="advanced"></a>
 ### Advanced Configuration